 5. Decline in Communication

-They might not communicate enough in team meetings or one-on-one meetings with their supervisors, might not respond properly when their opinions are sought through employee surveys, or might even choose to stay mum about the challenges and difficulties they might be facing in the completion of a specific task.
+Such employees may not speak much in team meetings or with their supervisors.
+They might not respond properly when asked for feedback or inputs.
+They might even choose to stay mum about the challenges and difficulties they are facing at work.

 Organizations should look out for these usual signs of disengaged employees and take timely action to improve employee engagement levels in the organization.